Skip to main content

 Bell’s Palsy

-Another condition that people report making their jaw tight or numb is Bell’s palsy.
+Another condition that people report making their jaw tight or numb is Bell’s palsy, involving the facial nerve controlling movement to the face, which can cause a tight jaw sensation.
 Bell’s palsy usually occurs on one side of your face.
-It can cause numbness, a tight sensation and also drooping in addition to drooling.
+It can cause numbness, a tight sensation and drooping in addition to drooling.
 It is the result of a swollen facial nerve and is thought to mostly be associated with a post-viral infection.
 Because its symptoms are often similar to that of a stroke, it’s important to have it checked to rule out other possibilities.
+Doctors can easily tell the difference between a stroke, which can cause weakness in the lower half of the face, and facial nerve issues, which involve the entire half of the face.

 Request a consultation